asdoc/django-blog/README.md

 Blog in Django
 ==============

-A blog interface in django using mongodb.
+A blog interface in Django using MongoDB.

 Run by executing